iKilledAppl3/roundedswitchr/README.md

-# Source Code for RoundedSwitchr licensed under the Apache License
+# Source Code for RoundedSwitchr

 RoundedSwitchr "Shape your cards your way!"
 I open sourced this tweak for others to learn :)